orycho/Intro/README.md

 Requires LLVM 4 installed, check the solutions path under windows to make sure it points the right way.
 Building tests requires google-test installed - MSVC will try to build tests by default.
 Again, check project directories.
+When using MSVC, the Visual Leak Detector is used in debug mode.

 To modify the grammar, you will need COCO/R installed - use namespace "parser" and the frame files in subdirectory coco.
+(or uncomment the action in makefile under unix).

 # Super short quick start guide